Nick Pratto Preview, Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- In his most recent outing on Friday against the Oakland Athletics, the lefty tossed seven scoreless innings while surrendering two hits.
+- His last appearance was on Friday against the Oakland Athletics, when the lefty went seven scoreless innings while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.